Sean Dinneen Makes the Bold Move to Residential Real Estate

 With an industrial real estate broker as a father and a natural talent for closing a sale, Sean Dinneen seemed destined to work in the industry.
-After a successful career in commercial real estate, Dinneen made the bold move to residential real estate, focusing on the buying and selling of homes in the South Bay and becoming a top-producing agent in the area.
+After a successful career in commercial real estate, Sean Dinneen made the bold move to residential real estate, focusing on the buying and selling of homes in the South Bay and becoming a top-producing agent in the area.

-Here, Dinneen shares with DIGS his residential real estate expertise and passion for the place he calls home—the South Bay.
+Here, Sean Dinneen shares with DIGS his residential real estate expertise and passion for the place he calls home—the South Bay.

 How did you get started in real estate?